All Episodes

 Maybe what starts on the 24th, which is this, what shall I call it?

-Maybe that boosts us towards this point where we'll get a commitment and put the money to making sense.
+Crying and complaining session that starts on the 24th, maybe that boosts us towards this point where we'll get a commitment and put the money to making sense.

-It's very cold here and I didn't turn the heat on.
+It's very cold here, and I didn't turn the heat on.

 Anyway, to making sense of the, and approaching sensibly some of the challenges we have with our environment and our stupid politics and the screwed up Dominion voting machines and all of that kind of stuff.

-So, leaving aside all of that at the moment, and just to get this done and move on to another subject at another time.
+So leaving aside all of that at the moment, and just to get this done and move on to another subject at another time, we have a bunch of space woo to deal with.

-And in sailing terms, when you get out in a boat, you're doing blue water sailing, which means you can't see land and you can't see land for days.
+And in sailing terms, when you get out in a boat and you're doing blue water sailing, which means you can't see land and you can't see land for days, and the water is truly blue.

 Well, if the clouds aren't over you.

-it's really just a low pressure system uh you they swirl around you and they cause problems we call them storms here right and so you have to have heavy weather tactics so depending on the type of boat you may need to set a sea anchor you know and that can be as cheap as um an old tire on a bunch of chain and uh and a big swivel and uh and an old uh shrimp net off of the back of it with the end of the shrimp net cut off so that it it restricts and constrains the water flow through it but doesn't doesn't stop it.
+So depending on the type of boat, you may need to set a sea anchor, you know, and that can be as cheap as an old tire on a bunch of chain and a big swivel and an old shrimp net off of the back of it with the end of the shrimp net cut off so that it restricts and constrains the water flow through it, but doesn't stop it.

-But you have to know when to deploy these kind of things right doesn't do any good to put it out too early can affect your rate of speed relative to the storm maybe you can sail out of it.
+It doesn't do any good to put it out too early, can affect your rate of speed relative to the storm.

-So under the circumstances timing is very key and that's really why I'm making these videos now and trying to keep up a consistent schedule of you know one a week and and maybe one interview a week to talk about what's going on is because we're in this very large period or period of time that will run through the end of this year it'll it'll it's Its peak range is from the 24th of March all the way through to the end of November.
+And that's really why I'm making these videos now and trying to keep up a consistent schedule of, you know, one a week and maybe one interview a week to talk about what's going on, is because we're in this very large period or period of time that will run through the end of this year.

-But it runs through this year and it extends out into 2022.
+Its peak range is from the 24th of March all the way through to the end of November, but it runs through this year and it extends out into 2022.

 I think that that will occur sometime in 2022.